zchee/golang-wiki/MutexOrChannel.md

 ## Wait Group

 Another important category is sync.WaitGroup.
 These allow co-operating goroutines to collectively wait for a threshold event before proceeding independently again.
 This is useful typically in two cases.

-Firstly, when 'cleaning up', a sync.WaitGroup can be used to ensure that all goroutines - including the main one - wait before all terminating at once.
+Firstly, when 'cleaning up', a sync.WaitGroup can be used to ensure that all goroutines - including the main one - wait before all terminating cleanly.

-The second more general case is of a cyclic algorithm that involves independent work by the goroutines, then waiting on a barrier before proceeding independently.
+The second more general case is of a cyclic algorithm that involves a set of goroutines that all work independently for a while, then all wait on a barrier, before proceeding independently again.
+This pattern might be repeated many times.
 Data might be exchanged at the barrier event.
 This strategy is the basis of [Bulk Synchronous Parallelism](https://en.wikipedia.org/wiki/Bulk_synchronous_parallel) (BSP).

 ## More Info